For individuals looking to come into the UK to live and work, there are a variety of visa options.

 Innovator Founder Visa

-This visa category is for business people looking to establish a business in the UK.
+This visa category is for businesspeople looking to establish a business in the UK.

 You can apply, if:

-In order to qualify under this category, you need a new business idea that is innovative, scalable and viable.
+In order to qualify under this category, you need a new business idea that is scalable and viable.
 You must obtain an endorsement letter from one of the Home Office approved endorsing bodies.

 There is also an English language requirement and you would need to demonstrate that you have enough funds to support yourself and any dependants while in the UK.